MartinLangbecker/mav.guru/readme.md

 ## TODOs

-- fix formatting for start & end time (add colon if missing)
+- fix shop link
 - implement autocomplete with data from mav-stations
-- fix shop link
-- implement Hegyeshalom trick
+- improve search results (remove duplicate search results; might need to fix this in mav-prices)
 - add additional discount cards (see mav-prices)
-- improve search results (remove duplicate search results; might need to fix this in mav-prices)
+- fix formatting for start & end time (add colon if missing)

 ## See also